neherlab/enterovirus_a71/README.md

 ```

 You might need to run the command `export PORT=4001` if you want to run two auspice visualizations simultaneously.

+### Sequences

+You can download up-to-date sequences.
+This can be done via [viprbrc.org](viprbrc.org).
+On the landing page, pick **Enterovirus** (you should find this under the header "Featured Viruses").

+Within the Enterovirus Taxonomy Browser, pick **Enterovirus A**.
+On the Genome Search page, click on "Search Criteria".
+There you can select Enterovirus A71 sequences.
+As of January 2022, there should be ~13'000 sequences.
+You do *NOT* need to specify sequence length, as subsampling by length is included in this build.

+Sequences should be downloaded in "Genome FASTA" format.
+Under **Format for FASTA file definition line** pick **Custom format**, adding *ALL* metadata fields.
+You can now download the sequences.

+Save the resulting file as `vipr.fasta` in the folder `ev_a71/whole_genome/data` and `ev_a71/vp1/data`.

 ## Feedback